wavefrontHQ/docs/pages/doc/alerts_manage.md

 ### How Alert Notifications Include Links

-The alert target mustache syntax supports 2 variables:
+The alert target mustache syntax supports a `url` variable and a  `charturl`.
-* The `url` variable
-* The `charturl` variable

-* Simple notification **emails** now include a **View Alert Chart** link that takes you directly to the chart view.
+* Simple notification **emails** include a **View Alert Chart** link that takes you to the chart view.
 * For Pagerduty, alert target (webhook), and  templated email notifications:
-  - The link  target of the `url` mustache template variable directs to the new Alert Viewer.
+  - The link  target of the `url` mustache template variable directs to the Alert Viewer.
-  - A new mustache context variable `chartUrl` takes you directly to the chart view.
+  - The mustache context variable `chartUrl` takes you directly to the chart view.

 {% include note.html content="Alert targets created before release 2020.22 will use `url` instead of `chartUrl`.
-Edit the alert target to use `chartURL` to send users to the chart editor." %}
+Edit the alert target to use `chartUrl` to send users to the chart editor." %}

 ## Examine and Manage All Alerts in Alerts Browser